View Source DateTime (Elixir v1.17.2)

 In other words, whenever working with future DateTimes, there is no guarantee the results you get will always be correct, until the event actually happens.
 Therefore, when you ask for a future time, the answers you get are a snapshot that reflects the current state of the time zone rules.
 For datetimes in the past, this is not a problem, because time zone rules do not change for past events.

-To make matters worse, it may be that the 2:30 AM in Polish time does not actually even exist or it is ambiguous.
+To make matters worse, it may be that 2:30 AM in Polish time does not actually even exist or it is ambiguous.
 If a certain time zone observes "Daylight Saving Time", they will move their clock forward once a year.
 When this happens, there is a whole hour that does not exist.
 Then, when they move the clock back, there is a certain hour that will happen twice.
-So if you want to schedule a meeting when this shift back happens, you would need to explicitly say which occurence of 2:30 AM you mean: the one in "Summer Time", which occurs before the shift, or the one in "Standard Time", which occurs after it.
+So if you want to schedule a meeting when this shift back happens, you would need to explicitly say which occurrence of 2:30 AM you mean: the one in "Summer Time", which occurs before the shift, or the one in "Standard Time", which occurs after it.
 Applications that are date and time sensitive need to take these scenarios into account and correctly communicate them to users.

 The good news is: Elixir contains all of the building blocks necessary to tackle those problems.
 The default timezone database used by Elixir, Calendar.UTCOnlyTimeZoneDatabase, only works with UTC, which does not observe those issues.
 Once you bring a proper time zone database, the functions in this module will query the database and return the relevant information.
 For example, look at how DateTime.new/4 returns different results based on the scenarios described in this section.